AdobeDocs/experience-cloud.en/help/campaign/branding/branding-assign.md

 ---
 # Assign your brand {#branding-assign}

->[!IMPORTANT]
->
->Branding options are currently limited to email and push deliveries.

 ## Link a brand to a template {#linking-a-brand-to-a-template}

 To use the parameters defined for a brand, it must be linked to a delivery template.
 To do this, you have to create or edit a template.